Title: Health Economics for Global Health Professionals

 Not available

-Student evaluation: The students have repeatedly assessed this course as overall positive, with an average score of 3.7 out of 5.
+Student evaluation: The students have repeatedly assessed this course as overall positive, with an average score above 4 out of 5.
 Main areas of improvement suggested us the inclusion of more in-class exercises and examples, and more time to solve doubts and answer questions.
-Responding to this the course has been extended to one more day (4 more hours in class)

 tropEd accreditation:

 Accredited in September 2015, Basel and reaccredited in online GA, June 2020.
-This accreditation is valid until June 2025.
+Reaccredited in June 2025 in Heidelberg.
+This accreditation is valid until June 2030.

 Email Address: nuria.casamitjana@isglobal.org